wthoma22/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+  Active Record is a Ruby library for working with Relational SQL databases.
+  It uses Object Relational Mapping for multiple purposes including easy construction of SQL queries in Ruby.

 2. Assume you have the following model:

 ```ruby